space-wizards/docs/Genetic.md

 ## In Essence, what is genetics?

-Genetics is a Science Sub-Department, focusing on researching genetic mutations bound to provide benefits to the station, this department have a lost of potential but also have MANY issues in SS13. issues that i aim to address with this design document.
+Genetics is a Science Sub-Department, focusing on researching genetic mutations bound to provide benefits to the station, this department have lot of potential but also have MANY issues in SS13. issues that i aim to address with this design document.

 # First of all, the gameplay loop!

-Genetics will have to study living organism and fauna brough back on station, and extract critical componement from each living entity.
+Genetics will have to study living organism and fauna brought back on station, and extract critical component from each living entity.
 Ideas about harvesting genetic material for research: using biopsy punches(from the Xenobiology design doc), DNA scanning tube, saliva sample(swabs), blood sample(mixing different people's blood together should render the sample unfit for analysis).

 # Second, changes and adressing design flaws.

-First, Scrambling is removed, no more spending 30+ minutes working on the same monkey or kobold that suffured the activation of 50+ mutations and genetic instability
+First, Scrambling is removed, no more spending 30+ minutes working on the same monkey or kobold that suffured the activation of 50+ mutations and genetic instability.

-Monkeys and kobolds will also come with only 2 sequences or dormant mutations, monkeyfied/koboltified and one totally random mutation, these 2 random mutations are the same among every monkeys and every kobolds, once again to reward Geneticist from requesting assistance from people from as many department as possible.
+Monkeys and kobolds will also come with only 2 sequences/dormant mutations, monkeyfied/koboltified and one totally random mutation, these 2 random mutations are the same among every monkeys and every kobolds, once again to reward Geneticist from requesting assistance from people from as many department as possible.

 alternative from the fully random mutation: Each Departement will bring something unique to genetic, not only thanks to the ressources they might provide but also because each departement workforce will come with a unique set of dormant mutations,